-First Nebraska Bank is headquartered in Valley and is the 41st largest bank in the state of Nebraska.
-It is also the 2,455th largest bank in the nation.
-It was established in 1934 and as of September of 2013, it had grown to 84 employees at 15 locations.
-First Nebraska Bank has a A health rating.
+First Nebraska Bank is headquartered in VALLEY and is the 52nd largest bank in the state of Nebraska.
+It is also the 2,176th largest bank in the nation.
+It was established in 1934 and as of March of 2023, it had grown to 74 employees at 15 locations.
+First Nebraska Bank has a B health rating.

 Well, here is the lame attempt (below) at an explanation as to why these guys are lowering their rates - AGAIN.
 For some reason other banks continue to offer 4+% rewards checking......but the economy is apparently too sluggish for First Nebraska Bank to continue to offer this rate.

 Time to move your money all....my recommendation is Bank of Nebraska.
 They currently offer over 4% and have the same account terms, except that you need to rack up 12 card swipes per month versus 10...

 I know that you are aware that deposit rates have been at historically low levels for quite some time.
 With the U.S. Economy continuing to be sluggish, it doesn't appear that these rates will change anytime soon.
 Unfortunately this means First Nebraska Bank needs to lower its "Real Checking" interest rate again.
 The interest rate on this account will change from 4% APY to 3% APY on February 1, 2011.
 We appreciate your understanding the need to lower this rate and thank-you for doing business with First Nebraska Bank.

 (They appreciate my understanding?
 I'm glad to see that they'll understand why I'm closing this rewards checking account then...)

 Worse headache of my life dealing with this bank.

 There's a $35 wire transfer fee, which is just ridiculous.
 But also the lady who talked to me on the phone has no idea what she is talking about because she told me it was "impossible" for me to wire transfer money into my husband's account because my name isn't on his account.